giuglianoanton/WeiToYou-policy/README.md

 # WeiToYou-policy

-Thank you for using our app that utilizes Multipeer Connectivity to allow users to share string input between devices.
+Thank you for using our app that utilizes Multipeer Connectivity to allow users to share their distance and direction to between devices.
 At our company, we take your privacy seriously and are committed to protecting your personal information.
 This privacy policy explains how we collect, use, and share information about you when you use our app.

 Information We Collect